sssamaraaa/liver-3D-segmentation/README.md

 ### Authors

 ### Authors

-The MSD dataset is a collaborative effort with numerous contributors.
-For the complete list of authors, please refer to the [original publication](https://www.nature.com/articles/s41467-022-30695-9#author-information) and the [Medical Segmentation Decathlon website](http://medicaldecathlon.com/).

 **MSD Consortium:**
 The Medical Segmentation Decathlon was organized by a large international team of researchers and clinicians.
-For the complete list of authors and contributors, please refer to the original publication and the [Medical Segmentation Decathlon website](http://medicaldecathlon.com/).
+For the complete list of authors and contributors, please refer to the [original publication](https://www.nature.com/articles/s41467-022-30695-9#author-information) and the [Medical Segmentation Decathlon website](http://medicaldecathlon.com/).